metaltoad/aws-tools/README.md

 ### Install
 1. Install Go >= v1.7
-1. `go get -u github.com/metaltoad/aws-tools`
+1. `go get -u github.com/metaltoad/aws-tools/cmd/$COMMAND` (Replace $COMMAND with a one of the commands listed above)

 ### Develop